 #13.
-It helps with idea validation
+It helps with concept validation

-In a similar way, you can start writing and publishing blog posts on a specific topic and, after a while, you will have enough validated content that you can quickly expand into a book or online course.
+Similarly, you can start writing and publishing blog posts on a specific topic and, after a while, you will have enough validated content that you can quickly expand into a book or online course.

 You can read more about the concept of “blogging your book” in this post: 5 Ways to Go From Blogger to Published Book Author

 These FAQ pages can get long and your customers can get lost and frustrated that they can’t easily find the information they are looking for.
-A blog can help you with this.
+A blog can help with this.